keks24/this-year-i-learned-about/README.md

 ```

 # update interval
-every `31st december` or when i am in the mood to update it.
+when i am in the mood to update it.